 Coca-Cola incurred a charge of $653 million related to refranchising its North America bottling operations, as the company continues to sell most of its low-margin bottling business to cut costs.

 Excluding items, Coca-Cola earned 59 cents per share, beating the average analysts' estimate of 57 cents, according to Thomson Reuters I/B/E/S.

-Revenue fell to $9.70 billion but beat the average analysts' estimate of $9.65 billion.
+However, revenue beat the average analysts' estimate of $9.65 billion.